Skip to main content

-Creating a Block from the WordPress Blocks list
+Creating a Block from the WordPress Blocks List

-2. Pick a block that you want to implement
+1. Choose a block to implement

 The Core Editor Blocks contain a list of useful blocks for editing and publishing content.
 All of the official blocks include a block.json with defined attributes, so the wp-graphql-content-blocks plugin will automatically expose those as GraphQL fields.

-For this tutorial, we are going to implement the Code Block that renders a formatted block of code:
+For this tutorial, we are going to implement the Code Block that renders a formatted block of code.

 Before you try to implement the block, it's useful to get an idea of how the block is configured within the editor.
 You want to create a few sample blocks and test their options.

-Code BLock Preview
+Code Block Editor Preview

-4. Review the Block data and attributes in the GraphQL IDE
+3. Review the Block data and attributes in the GraphQL IDE

 {